| Africa | ATLAS of Plucked Instruments |

 akonting

 The akonting is a kind of large ngoni from the Senegal/Gambia area.
 It is apparently now quite rare.
 The Jola call it akonting and the Manjak bunchundo.
+There is quite some similarity with the large version of the molo of Ghana (see under).
 The akonting has a large round body, made from

 a gourd of about 0.35m diameter.
 The skin is goat, fixed to the gourd